nhsengland/NHSSynth/docs/models.md

 - `get_args`: a class method that lists the architecture specific arguments that the model requires.
 This is used to facilitate default arguments in the python API whilst still allowing for arguments in the CLI to be propagated and recorded automatically in the experiment output.
 This should be a list of variable names equal to the concatenation of all of the non-`Model` parent classes (e.g. `DPVAE` has `DP` and `VAE` args) plus any architecture specific arguments in the `__init__` method of the model in question.
 - `get_metrics`: another class method that behaves similarly to the above, should return a list of valid metrics to track during training for this model
 - `train`: a method handling the training loop for the model.
 This should take `num_epochs`, `patience` and `displayed_metrics` as arguments and return a tuple containing the number of epochs that were executed plus a bundle of training metrics (the values over time returned by `get_metrics` on the class).
 In the execution of this method, the utility methods defined in `Model` should be called in order, `_start_training` at the beginning, then `_record_metrics` at each training step of the data loader, and finally `_finish_training` to clean up progress bars and so on. `displayed_metrics` determines which metrics are actively displayed during training.
-- `generate`: a method to call on the trained model which generates `N` samples of data, and calls the model's associated `MetaTransformer` to return a valid pandas DataFrame of synthetic data ready to output.
+- `generate`: a method to call on the trained model which generates `N` samples of data and returns a valid pandas DataFrame of synthetic data ready to output.
+Neural models typically call `metatransformer.inverse_apply()` to convert from the transformed representation back to the original data space; statistical baselines that operate directly on the raw data may return the DataFrame without this step.

 ## Adding a new model to the CLI